TheTomCanuck/streaming-source-search-plugin/README.md

 - Double-click to open source properties
 - Right-click context menu for properties and filters
 - Configurable hotkey to focus the search dock
+- Dynamic drop down menus show only types you have.
+No clutter of options

 ## License